sigcsets/sigcse2018/authors/lightningtalks.md

 Lightning Talks describe works in progress, new and untested ideas, or opportunities for collaborative work.
 The purpose of a Lightning Talk can be to start a discussion, find collaborators, or receive input and critique about an idea.
 Proposals are limited to 500 words, including the abstract of 250 words,  and will be blind reviewed for acceptance.
 Lightning Talk presentations will be a maximum of 5 minutes each, including time for questions.
 Presenters may use slides, but these must be submitted to the Lightning Talks chair a few days before the presentation.

-Proposals undergo review but not blind review.
+Proposals will undergo blind review.

 ## How Should The Proposal Be Formatted?